-10. Fire [Finance, Insurance, Real Estate] on planet earth [ocean].
-Is it arson?
+10.Fire [finance, insurance, real estate] on planet earth, is it arsony?

 The whole of economic life is a mixture of creative and distributive activities.
 At any given stage of economic development, successful societies maximize the creative and minimize the distributive.
 Societies where everyone can only achieve gains at the expense of others are generally impoverished.
 They are also usually intensely violent.
-A critical distinction that Roger Bootle makes in THE TROUBLE WITH MARKETS: SAVING CAPITALISM FROM ITSELF [Bootle, 2012]1 is between creative and purely distributive activities.
-Bootle's distinction is close to what William J. Baumol highlighted in his delineation of ENTREPRENEURSHIP, MANAGEMENT, AND THE STRUCTURE OF PAYOFFS [Baumol, 1993]1.
+A critical distinction that Roger Bootle makes in THE TROUBLE WITH MARKETS: SAVING CAPITALISM FROM ITSELF (Bootle, 2012) is between creative and purely distributive activities.
+Bootle's distinction is close to what William J. Baumol highlighted in his delineation of ENTREPRENEURSHIP, MANAGEMENT, AND THE STRUCTURE OF PAYOFFS (Baumol, 1993).
 The market economy creates GDP growth not because every person is continually involved in activities that, in classic income-accounting terms, create value, but because on the average competition between individuals and firms are in their direct effects purely distributive.